martignoni/moodlebox.net-old/content/help/what-is-the-moodlebox.en.md

   - en/about

 ---
-The MoodleBox is a small footprint ubiquitous device, Internet independent, providing a wireless network for your smartphone, tablet or computer.
+The MoodleBox is a small footprint mobile device, Internet independent, providing a wireless network for your smartphone, tablet or computer.
 It provides a complete [Moodle][1] learning management system platform, enabling to supply online learning activities and sharing files with your users.

 When connected to the Internet via a wired network (Ethernet), the MoodleBox also provides Internet access to devices connected to it via Wi-Fi.